 C.6.1.
 The Nomination Committee undertakes, annually an assessment of the Board and Board Committees' structure, size, composition and performance, based on a self-evaluation questionnaire, as provided for in the Board and Board Committees Evaluation Policy.
-The Nomination Committee, also, annually assesses the knowledge, skills and experience of individual Directors and of the Board collectively and reports to the Board accordingly.
+The Nomination Committee, also, annually assesses the knowledge, skills and experience of the Board collectively as well as the knowledge, skills, experience and contribution of individual Directors and reports to the Board accordingly.
 To this end, the Board Chairperson conducts the assessment of the Non-Executive Directors' contributions to the Board, presents the results to the Nomination Committee and agrees the areas of improvement.
 The Board and Board Committees act on the results of the evaluation by recognising the strengths and addressing the weaknesses.